 You will work within a small Thai community with locals providing them assistance with their projects.
 You do not need to have English as your first language but should be able to help them with English skills.
 You may work with another volunteer but mainly your time will be spent assisting and improving your Thai community.

 Yes, you may come any time.

-Yes, but there is an additional fee for this service.
-We would be glad to help you.
+We would be glad to help you get to our orientation if you do not want to take local transportation for a fee.
 We can also give you the phone numbers of guesthouses and hotels that are used by our volunteers so you can safely make the trip to your orientation by yourself.
-In your pre-arrival information we provide numbers and information on how to easily get to Nong Khai.
+Contact us to let us know if you want to either

 Most volunteers travel from Bangkok by plane, bus or train to Udon Thani or by bus or train to Nong Khai.
 When you arrive you call us or let us know a head of time and we will meet you.

 We believe in the concept of short term volunteering for long-term development.
 This means that we believe in making quality cross-cultural experiences, international exchange and volunteer service available to as many people in the world as we can.